Johann Jakob von Wunsch: Late military career

 Wunsch used the ensuing years of peace in garrison at Prenzlau to reorganize the light corps of Frederick's army.
 In 1778, he patrolled the border of Austrian Bohemia during the tense negotiations surrounding Bavarian Succession crisis.
 His entry into Bohemia in early July of that year was the first action of the War of the Bavarian Succession.
-There were no major engagements in the war, only a series of raids in which both sides tried to deny each other access to food and fodder.
+He lost the insignificant battle of Zuckmantel, but there were no major engagements in the war, only a series of raids in which both sides tried to deny each other access to food and fodder.
 After his initial foray at the Silesia border, he and his command remained at the County of Glatz, guarding the military commissary and the bakery.

 In 1787, Frederick Wilhelm II, Frederick the Great's successor, named Wunsch a Knight of the Order of the Black Eagle for his excellent service.
 After a lengthy illness, Wunsch died of a pneumonia in Prenzlau on 18 October 1788.